-As the leading private client lawyers in Gibraltar, we have assisted countless high net worth individuals and their families to establish in Gibraltar.
+As the leading private client lawyers in Gibraltar, we have assisted countless high net worth individuals (HNWI) and their families to establish in Gibraltar.
 We are able to advise on everything our private clients need, including securing residency, transferring assets, taxes, permits, property, re-domiciling corporate vehicles and setting up trusts.

 While we naturally focus on Gibraltar’s competitive legal and fiscal system, our expertise covers a broad range of jurisdictions.
 We are therefore able to create bespoke structures for private clients establishing trusts and companies both inside and outside of Gibraltar, if required.
 Our Gibraltar immigration team can assist on relevant issues for those looking to relocate/establish in Gibraltar